-The government, in what appears to had been borrowed heavily from the education of advocates, will set up the Kenya School of Education to provide very last assessments and certification to trainees becoming a member of the coaching profession.
+In what appears to had been borrowed heavily from the education of advocates, the government will set up the Kenya School of Education to provide very last assessments and certification to trainees becoming a member of the coaching profession.

 This will be observed by using a submit-graduate diploma in education scheduled to run for a yr.

-Secondary school instructors will most effective be licensed and allowed to train after the submit-graduate degree.
+Secondary school instructors will most effectively be licensed and allowed to train after the submit-graduate degree.

-In the primary four years, the newcomers will gather their Bachelor’s diploma to equip them on difficulty content observed by using a degree with a purpose to take a yr to equip them with ethics, and management abilities.
+In the primary four years, the newcomers will gather their Bachelor’s diploma to equip them on difficult content observed by using a degree to take a yr to equip them with ethics and management abilities.

-The new policy is sponsored by using Kenya Secondary Schools Heads Association, Kenya National Union of Teachers and the Kenya Union of Post Primary Education Teachers.
+The new policy is sponsored by the Kenya Secondary Schools Heads Association, Kenya National Union of Teachers, and the Kenya Union of Post Primary Education Teachers.

-However, the Star has set up that the Teachers Service Commission is quietly opposed to the notion amid fears it may clip their mandate and whittle down the fee’s have an effect on.
+However, the Star has set up that the Teachers Service Commission is quietly opposed to the notion amid fears it may clip their mandate and whittle down the fees affect on.